bcolborn/joy-division-annotated/lyrics/_closer/05_a-means-to-an-end.md

 - We were the better kind
 - You this day met free too,
 - I always looked to you (3)
+{:.verse}

-- We fought for good,
-stood side by side
+- We fought for good, stood side by side
 - Our friendship never died
-- But stranger ways that froze on highs, our vision touched the skies
+- But stranger ways that froze on highs,
+- our vision touched the skies
 - Mortal list - the points to prove
 - I put my trust in you (3)
+{:.verse}

 - A house somewhere, on foreign soil
 - Where aching lovers called